open-telemetry/opentelemetry-js/packages/opentelemetry-node/README.md

 In the following example:

-- the express plugin is enabled
+- the express instrumentation is enabled
-- the http plugin has a custom config for a `requestHook`
+- the http instrumentation has a custom config for a `requestHook`

 ```javascript
 const { HttpInstrumentation } = require('@opentelemetry/instrumentation-http');